Are language models rational? The case of coherence norms and belief revision: Coherence norms for language models

 To hold that language models ought to satisfy these coherence norms is problematic in at least two ways.

 First, it is unclear why logical coherence should be required of language models.
 After all, they are machine learning models and thus they are supposed to learn the training data.
 But the training data for language models is generally incoherent.
-Language models are trained on text from the internet and other sources, which is not a coherent unified dataset of text.
+Language models are trained on text from the internet and other sources, which is not a coherent unified data set of text.
 Since the machine learning model is trained on incoherent text as its training data, why should we demand of it that it be coherent?
 In fact, coherence seems to go against what it is supposed to learn from the training data.
 Incoherent training data should lead to a model with incoherent beliefs if the model properly captures the training data.
 Thus to require the model to be coherent seems to be unjustified, and therefore the rational norm of coherence does not seem to apply to it.
-Unless the training data is coherent the model should not be required to be coherent either.
+Unless the training data is coherent, the model should not be required to be coherent either.
 This contrasts with why coherence norms apply to human beings.
 We learn from a coherent world: a world without any contradictions.
 Thus our internal states should be coherent, to properly reflect what our minds are trained on.
-Even if our evidence is conflicting, pointing partly in one direction and partly in another one, what the evidence points to --- the world --- is coherent.
+The world is mediated to us by evidence.
+But even if our evidence is conflicting, pointing partly in one direction and partly in another one, what the evidence points to --- the world --- is coherent.
+Our primary goal is not to learn the evidence, but to learn about the world from the evidence.
+That is why we need to resolve conflicting evidence.
 Thus the norm of logical coherence applies to us, since we aim to represent a coherent world.
+But no analogous case carries over directly to language models, whose primary goal is to learn the training data, not about the world.

 Second, it is unclear how probabilistic coherence of credences can be required of language models since it is unclear how to make sense of credences for language model beliefs in the first place.
 Credences are an assignment of probabilities to propositions that correspond to the strength of a belief.
 And although language models are heavily involved with probabilities, those probabilities are not probabilities of propositions and they do not correspond to the strength of a belief.
 For example, a model will assign probabilities to the next token given a sequence of tokens, but this assignment is an assignment to tokens, not propositions.
 And it is an assignment of how likely the next token is to appear in a text, not an assignment that corresponds to the strength of a belief.
 Thus even if language models have beliefs, it is unclear how to understand how strongly they believe a proposition.
 To hold language models to the standards of probabilism, and with it to claim that they ought to satisfy the corresponding norms of coherence for credences, only makes sense if credences themselves make sense for language models.